code for this post

-How Are Concepts Encoded in Neural Networks?
+Background: How Are Concepts Encoded in Neural Networks?

-Family Tree Problem
+Family Tree Prediction Task

 hinton-family-tree-experiment